Saba Saba

-Saba Saba, also known as Krazy Native (born Alex Kirya, 5 August 1977) is a hip-hop artist and social activist from Uganda.
+Saba Saba, also known as Krazy Native (born Alex Kirya, 5 August 1977) is a rapper and social activist from Uganda.

 Saba Saba began his hip hop career in 1993 with the group Bataka Squad.
 Saba Saba is now a solo artist, but remains a member of Bataka Squad.
 Saba Saba appeared in the film Diamonds in the Rough.
 He currently lives in Kampala, Uganda and Los Angeles and continues to write, produce and perform.

-Saba Saba released his solo album Tujjababya the Hard Way in 2006.
-He released Bataka Revolution in 2008 with Bataka Squad, and is featured on the 2010 Afrolution Vol. 2: The Original African Hip Hop Collection.
+Saba Saba released his solo album Tujjababya the Hard Way in 2006 He released Bataka Revolution in 2008 with Bataka Squad, and is featured on the 2010 Afrolution Vol. 2: The Original African Hip Hop Collection.

 Biography

-Saba Saba was born in Jinja, Uganda, during the dictatorship of Idi Amin.
-During his childhood, his family moved many times to avoid political turmoil and fighting.
+Saba Saba was born in Jinja, Uganda, during the dictatorship of Idi Amin During his childhood, his family moved many times to avoid political turmoil and fighting.

 Saba Saba attended Kabojja primary school and later Kasasa Secondary school.
 It was in secondary school that he met Lyrical G, a member of the crew Bataka Underground – later the Bataka Squad.
 In 1992, Saba made his first hip hop performance a few months after he saw the movie Wild Style, a hip hop breakdance video.